olenbetong/appframe-client/README.md

 # Appframe Web Client

-A simple proxy server that keeps a user logged in to an AppframeWeb website, and proxies requests to that website.
-Useful if you are developing applications locally and need to access code modules/data on an AppframeWeb website.
+A simple client to communicate with an AppframeWeb website in a node.js environment.

 ## Gettin started